August 17 - August 30 2024

 • Overall

 On this Tajikistan tour, you will start in Bishkek, Kyrgyzstan.
-In this fascinating capital, we'll immerse ourselves in its serene parks and vibrant streets, where the fusion of Persian and nomadic cultures creates a unique and captivating atmosphere, before flying to Osh.
+In this fascinating capital, we'll immerse ourselves in its serene parks and vibrant streets, where the fusion of Persian and nomadic cultures creates a unique and captivating atmosphere.
 From here, we follow the route of the historical M41 Pamir Highway.

 Journeying along the Pamir Highway is truly an experience like no other.
 We'll drive through rugged terrain, where towering peaks and winding roads offer a glimpse into the untamed beauty of Central Asia.
-It's also otherwise known as the roof of the world and the world's second-highest highway
+It is also otherwise known as the roof of the world and the world's second-highest highway

 We will cross into Tajikistan over high passes and past beautiful lakes and snow-capped mountains.
 Staying in small towns and villages along the way, this journey will take you to some of this region’s most remote but rewarding destinations.

-Our adventures lead us ultimately to Dushanbe.
-Tajikistan’s lovely, laid-back capital.
+Our adventures will lead us ultimately to Dushanbe, Tajikistan’s lovely, laid-back capital.

 Throughout your tour in Tajikistan, our knowledgeable guides will accompany you and be at hand to provide local insight and knowledge on the region, its history, and traditions, sharing insights into the ancient Silk Road routes and enduring customs of its people.
 From the hospitality of Tajikistan to the lush landscapes of Kyrgyzstan, and everything in between.